ToyotaCRDL/mahos/docs/_sources/overview.rst.txt

 the layer structure is introduced; the nodes can be categorized into three layers.
 The inst layer is the lowest-lying layer (source of data flow), consisting of low-level drivers for the instruments.
 The meas layer is the middle layer providing the measurement logic.
-The gui layer is apparently the topmost layer for GUI frontends, which are optional but usually important for the users.
+The gui layer is the topmost layer for GUI frontends, which are optional but usually important for the users.

 For a more detailed description of the architecture, see :doc:`arch`.